 Regular back exercises can help lumbar scoliosis.
 A doctor may prescribe physiotherapy to treat the condition.

 A physiotherapist can help the patient stretch the back muscles, which can help correct the curvature of the spine.
-Once flexibility is achieved, exercises can be performed to strengthen the muscles of the back.
+Once flexibility is achieved, exercises can be performed to strengthen the powers of the back.

 This will prevent the lumbar spine from curving in the long term.
 The exercises must be done regularly to be effective.

-The pain, tingling and numbness often associated with lumbar scoliosis in adults could be addressed with innovative minimally invasive stabilization procedures performed using advanced techniques.
+The pain, tingling, and numbness often associated with lumbar scoliosis in adults could be addressed with innovative minimally invasive stabilization procedures performed using advanced techniques.

 This prevents the spine from arching.
 Although a spinal fusion is an appropriate treatment for severe scoliosis, complications include bleeding, infection, pain, nerve damage, or inadequate bone healing.

 In addition, a future surgery may be required years later to remove the rods and screws if they cause pain in the patient.

 Therefore, a patient should maintain close contact with his doctor and let him know if he begins to experience complications from scoliosis surgery.